AdobeDocs/cja-apis/src/pages/endpoints/reporting/multidim.md

 # Multiple dimension reporting

+Use multiple dimension reporting to retrieve up to five dimensions in a single request.

 This guide describes key report features available with the Customer Journey Analytics Report API, including:

 - Multiple dimensions in a single request